-Length of Course: 1 Year Grades Allowed in Course: 6, 7, 8
+Length of Course: 1Year Grades Allowed in Course: 6,7,8 Prerequisite: Teacher Recommendation

-Prerequisite: None

-Middle School Concert Band is open to all sixth through eighth grade students to fulfill the music requirement for Junior High School (grade 7) or as an elective.
+Jr. High Concert Band is open to all sixth through eighth grade students to fulfill the music requirement for Junior High School (grade 7), or as an elective.
 A varied repertoire is covered, ranging from standard works through contemporary band literature.
-In addition to rehearsals which are held every other day in school, other requirements include regular attendance at weekly small-group lessons and attendance at the following public performances: Pops, Holiday and Spring Concerts, the Cortland County All-County Band Clinic, and the McGraw High School Commencement Ceremony.
-Opportunities for participation in High School Concert Band (as an 8th grade student), Elementary All-County Band (as a 6th grade student) and NYSSMA Solo Festivals are available based upon individual student performance levels and experience.
-Participation in Middle School Concert Band is required when participating in extracurricular ensembles such as Jazz Band or Parade Band.
+In addition to rehearsals which are held every other day in school, other requirements include regular attendance at weekly small-group lessons and attendance at the following public performances: Annual Fall Music Department Performance/Fundraiser, Holiday and Spring Concerts and the Cortland County All-County Band Clinic.
+Opportunities for participation in Elementary All-County Band (as a 6th grade student) and NYSSMA Solo Festivals are available based upon individual student performance levels and experience.
+Participation in Jr. High Concert Band is required when participating in extracurricular ensembles such as Jazz Band or Parade Band.

-High School Chorus
+Senior High Chorus